 - If you are late on your payments, you might end up losing any progress on the decreasing debt or lower rates of interest that you had made.

-While this option is preferable to debt settlement, the debt management company will also charge a fee.
-Before you proceed with this arrangement, it is advisable to seek a credit counseling agency to assist you.
+While this option may be preferable to debt settlement, the debt management company will also charge a fee.
+You should consider reviewing debt management vs debt settlement before proceeding with either arrangement.

 Track Your Income / Expenses

 If you want to win the debt battle, you have to keep track of your money.
 By crafting a budget and sticking to it, you can ensure that you maintain good spending habits.
 Although you can use a variety of ways to track your expenses, including the good old fashioned pen and paper method, there are other means.
 One of these is utilizing a spending tracker app.